William Hague: 2011 Middle East protests

-Hague has warned that autocratic leaders including Robert Mugabe, President of Zimbabwe, could be shaken and even toppled by a wave of popular uprisings rippling out from north Africa. said that recent revolts against authoritarian leaders in countries including Libya and Egypt will have a greater historic significance than the 9/11 attacks on the US or the recent financial crisis.
+Hague has warned that autocratic leaders including Robert Mugabe, President of Zimbabwe, could be shaken and even toppled by a wave of popular uprisings rippling out from North Africa.
+He said that recent revolts against authoritarian leaders in countries including Libya and Egypt will have a greater historic significance than the 9/11 attacks on the US or the recent financial crisis.
 He stopped short of threatening military intervention against other dictators, but warned that they will inevitably face "judgement" for oppressing their people and suppressing democracy.
-Repressive African régimes will also face challenges from their populations and from the international community, the Foreign Secretary said: "Demands for freedom will spread, and that undemocratic governments elsewhere should take heed."
+Repressive African regimes will also face challenges from their populations and from the international community, Hague said: "Demands for freedom will spread, and that undemocratic governments elsewhere should take heed."
 He added: "Governments that use violence to stop democratic development will not earn themselves respite forever.
 They will pay an increasingly high price for actions which they can no longer hide from the world with ease, and will find themselves on the wrong side of history."

-Hague, on his way to Qatar Summit in April 2011, called for intensified sanctions on the Libyan régime and for a clear statement that Gaddafi must go: "we have sent more ground strike aircraft in order to protect civilians.
+Hague, on his way to Qatar Summit in April 2011, called for intensified sanctions on the Libyan regime and for a clear statement that Gaddafi must go: "we have sent more ground strike aircraft in order to protect civilians.
 We do look to other countries to do the same, if necessary, over time".
 "We would like a continued increase in our (NATO's) capability to protect civilians in Libya", he added.
 Whether NATO ratcheted up operations depended on what happened on the ground, Hague said.
-"These air strikes are a response to movements of, or attacks from, régime forces so what happens will be dependent on that", he said.
+"These air strikes are a response to movements of, or attacks from, regime forces so what happens will be dependent on that", he said.
 Whether the Americans could again be asked to step up their role would also "depend on the circumstances", he added.

-Hague, speaking on the protests in Syria said "Political reforms should be brought forward and implemented without delay".
-It is thought as many as 60 people have been killed by security forces in the country today (22 April 2011), making it the worst day for deaths since protests against President Bashar al-Assad began over a month ago, reported BBC News.
+Hague, speaking on the protests in Syria, said: "Political reforms should be brought forward and implemented without delay."
+It is thought as many as 60 people were killed by security forces in the country on 22 April 2011, making it the worst day for deaths since protests against President Bashar al-Assad began over a month prior, reported BBC News.